• Skip to primary navigation

 Chicken meatloaf is prepared much in the same way as classic beef meatloaf recipes, ground meat is combined with breadcrumbs and seasonings and then baked in the oven until done.
 The obvious difference is the primary protein is chicken rather than beef.

 I tried a variety of glazes and toppings for this meatloaf, but ultimately, my favorite was the same glaze I use in my classic meatloaf recipe.
-It is delectably sweet and tangy, and perfect for painting on any meatloaf!
+It is delectably sweet and tangy, and perfect for making the best chicken meatloaf!

 In hindsight, I think using a gravy-like sauce such I created for my cocktail meatballs, would have tasted phenomenal as well, had I thought to test it.
 Perhaps, with a handful of herbs tossed in as well... just an idea to spur your own creativity!